Rome or Bust

 Andrew Simpson’s Tesserae: Six Mosaics of Ancient Rome was commissioned by the Cedar Rapids Museum of Art with support from the American Composers Forum and the Museum Loan Network.
 This project is called Rome or Bust _ a nod to the fact that Simpson’s music is inspired by 3 Roman busts from the museum’s collection.

-The project was sponsored by the D.C.
+Sponsors: The project was sponsored by the D.C.
 Taylor Company with additional support form the American Composer’s Forum, the Museum Loan Network and The Gazette.
 Special thanks for this extended collaboration goes to Cedar Rapids Museum of Art curator Jane Milosch, Executive Director Terence Pitts, Education Director Suanne Huffman, and the museum staff.

 Simpson’s Tesserae: Six Mosaics of Ancient Rome was recorded to compact disc by Jan Boland, John Dowdall and David Miller on a disc devoted to the chamber music of Andrew Earle Simpson and titled Fireflies.
 The disc is released by Fleur de Son Classics (NY).